ecabott/linux-install/archlinux/readme.md

 # archlinux

-# edit kernel parameters
+# edit kernel parameters for specific preset

-Add `quiet` to `/etc/kernel/cmdline` to disable verbose during the boot screen
+Append `--quiet` to `/etc/mkinitcpio.d/linux.preset` in `default_options` to disable verbose during the boot screen for that uki only

 # disable watchdog